 1. EAST SIDE GALLERY.

-The East Side Gallery is the longest section of the Berlin Wall: 1300 metres.
+The East Side Gallery is the longest section of the Berlin Wall: 1300 meters.

-It’s not only the longest section, but also the most colourful one.
+It’s not only the longest section, but also the most colorful one.

 Artists from all over the world went to Berlin to paint the Wall to express their creativity on the subject of peace and freedom.